 Website: Birmingham Mail

-The surprise development brings to an end the planning application battle which sparked a furious backlash in the Jewellery Quarter.
+Planning permission granted to the Jesus Army will expire after three years if the organisation is unable to open a drop-in centre.
+The surprise development appears to bring to an end the planning application which sparked a furious backlash in the Jewellery Quarter.

-There were objections from the owners of bars, restaurants and hotels which feared their businesses would suffer from an increase in anti-social behaviour.
+There were objections from the owners of bars, restaurants and hotels who feared their businesses would suffer from an increase in anti-social behaviour.